Bonnie Raitt: Tongue and Groove and release from Warner Brothers

 In 1983, Raitt was finishing work on her follow-up album, Tongue and Groove.
 The day after mastering was completed on Tongue & Groove, the record company dropped Raitt from its roster, not being happy with her commercial performance up to that point.
 The album was shelved and not released, and Raitt was left without a record contract.
 At this time Raitt was also struggling with alcohol and drug abuse problems.

 Despite her personal and professional problems, Raitt continued to tour and participate in political activism.
 In 1985, she sang and appeared in the video of "Sun City", the anti-apartheid song written and produced by guitarist Steven Van Zandt.
 Along with her participation in Farm Aid and Amnesty International concerts, Raitt traveled to Moscow, Russia in 1987 to participate in the first joint Soviet/American Peace Concert, later shown on the Showtime cable network.
 Also in 1987, Raitt organized a benefit in Los Angeles for Countdown '87 to Stop Contra Aid.
 The benefit featured herself, along with Don Henley, Herbie Hancock, and others.

-Two years after being dropped from Warner Brothers Records, the label notified Raitt of their plans to release the Tongue and Groove album.
+Two years after Warner Brothers Records dropped Raitt from their label, they notified her of their plans to release the Tongue and Groove album.
 "I said it wasn't really fair," recalled Raitt.
 "I think at this point they felt kind of bad.
 I mean, I was out there touring on my savings to keep my name up, and my ability to draw was less and less.
 So they agreed to let me go in and recut half of it, and that's when it came out as Nine Lives."
-A critical and commercial disappointment, Nine Lives, released in 1986, was Raitt's last new recording for Warner Brothers.
+That album, released in 1986 to critical and commercial disappointment, was Raitt's last new recording for Warner Brothers.

 In late 1987, Raitt joined singers k.d. lang and Jennifer Warnes as background vocalists for Roy Orbison's television special, Roy Orbison and Friends, A Black and White Night.
 Following this highly acclaimed broadcast, Raitt began working on new material.
 By then, she was clean and sober, having resolved her problems with substance abuse.
 She later credited Stevie Ray Vaughan for his help in a Minnesota State Fair concert the night after Vaughan's 1990 death.
 During this time, Raitt considered signing with the Prince-owned Paisley Park Records, but they could not come to an agreement and negotiations fell through.
 Instead, she began recording a bluesy mix of pop and rock songs under the production guidance of Don Was at Capitol Records.

-Raitt had met Was through Hal Wilner, who was putting together Stay Awake, a tribute album to Disney music for A&M. Was and Wilner both wanted Raitt to sing lead on an adult-contemporary arrangement created by Was for "Baby Mine", the lullaby from Dumbo.
+Raitt had met Was through Hal Willner, who was putting together Stay Awake, a tribute album to Disney music for A&M. Was and Willner both wanted Raitt to sing lead on an adult-contemporary arrangement created by Was for "Baby Mine", the lullaby from Dumbo.
 Raitt was very pleased with the sessions, and she asked Was to produce her next album.